 Reduce Predator Risk

 Personal and Business identity thieves as well as problem tenants can scheme to extort money from you.
 They’re creatures of opportunity.
 Even the media can cause you grief these days.
 Yet genuine liability can arise from personal accidents which is why you have liability insurance.
 If you hold real estate in your personal name, an LLC (Limited Liability Company), or even in a living trust, anyone online can easily find out the details.
 It’s simple math to estimate your net equity.

-Buyers and sellers of real estate generally encounter successful transactions.
-However, there are times when a dispute becomes a legal problem.
-When your property is purchased in or sold by a real estate land trust, you are personally and legally isolated from the transaction.
+Buyers and sellers of real estate generally have successful transactions.
+However, there are times when a contract dispute becomes a problem.
+When your property is purchased in or sold by a realty land trust, you are personally and legally isolated from the transaction.
 This offers you a safety margin working toward any resolution.

 Real Estate Agents

 Safety From Personal Liens & Judgments

-Problems such as personal tax liens and civil judgments will not attach to property title owned by a real estate trust.
+Personal financial problems such as tax liens and civil judgments will not attach to property title owned by a realty land trust.
 This is because the legal owner is a trustee.
-In a standard vesting situation, personal liens or judgments can attach to the property and instantly seize your equity.
-Or, you can buy, hold or sell real estate without effect from your temporary personal financial problems by using the real estate trust.
+In a standard vesting situation, personal liens or judgments can instantly attach and thus reduce your equity.
+If you want to buy, hold or sell real estate without impact from your personal financial problems then use a realty land trust.

 Better than an LLC